LLNL/MacPatch/docs/MacPatch-QuickStart-Mac.md

 *Install Xcode*<br>
 **% xcode-select --install**

+###Python
+There are a couple of python modules which are required.

+	% easy_install pip
+	% pip install requests
+	% pip install mysql-connector-python

 ##Download and build the Server software
 To download and build the MacPatch server software is just a few Terminal commands.
 Run the following commands to build and install the software.